Tencent on global path as it surpasses Facebook in valuation

-HONG KONG (Reuters) - China’s biggest social network and gaming firm Tencent Holdings, which last week reported forecast-beating quarterly results, is close to making Malaysia the first foreign country to roll out its WeChat ecosystem, an executive told Reuters.
+HONG KONG (Reuters) - China’s biggest social network and gaming firm Tencent Holdings (0700.HK), which last week reported forecast-beating quarterly results, is close to making Malaysia the first foreign country to roll out its WeChat ecosystem, an executive told Reuters.

 Tencent has made a “breakthrough” in gaining an e-payment license in Malaysia for local transactions, and plans a launch early next year, senior vice president S.Y.
 Lau said in an interview.

-The move pits Shenzhen-based Tencent against rival Alibaba Group as they scramble for new growth opportunities outside China.
-Tencent on Tuesday became the first Asian firm to enter the club of companies with a market value of more than $500 billion, surpassing that of Facebook.
+The move pits Shenzhen-based Tencent against rival Alibaba Group (BABA.N) as they scramble for new growth opportunities outside China.
+Tencent this week became the first Asian firm to enter the club of companies worth more than $500 billion (377.7 billion pounds), and on Tuesday surpassed Facebook (FB.O) in market value.

 “Malaysia is actually quite large in the sense that we have 20 million WeChat users, huge potential, and the market is quite warm towards internet products from China,” Lau said.